jawadhussein462/QUERY-PRODUCT-RANKING/README.md

 | Query_1 | "Query_1" | us | product_23 | exact
 | Query_2 |	"Query_2" | us | product_24 | substitute

-### Product Catalogue
+### 📄 Product Catalogue

 This is a table of product catalog information.
-The table contains information about different products.
+It is  csv file that contains information about different products.

 The columns are: